margaretmf/margaretmf.github.io/vocabulary.md

 * A bond or other security with no fixed maturity date
 * A restriction making an estate inalienable perpetually or for a period beyond certain limits fixed by law
 * An annuity payable forever

+## Resonant: ##
+* Deep, clear, and continuing to sound or ring
+* Tending to reinforce or prolong sounds, especially by synchronous vibration